 Prevent It from Ever Happening Again

-You may also want to consider having the glass treated with a glass treatment spray, so the water can bead up and easily run off its surface.
-With regular wiping, this will keep your glass shower stall clear and shiny for longer.
+You may also want to consider having the glass treated with a glass treatment spray.
+So the water can bead up and easily run off its surface.
+Regular wiping will keep your glass shower stall clear and shiny for longer.